ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

   - Transport dependency: None.
   - Application dependency: Specification of application-specific extensions.

-- Session caching and management: Sessions should be cacheable to enable reuse and amortize the cost of performing session establishment handshakes.
+- Session caching (and management): Sessions should be cacheable to enable reuse and amortize the cost of performing session establishment handshakes.
   - Transport dependency: None.
   - Application dependency: None.

+- Length-hiding padding: Applications may wish to defer traffic padding to the security protocol to deter traffic analysis attacks.
+  - Transport dependency: None.
+  - Application dependency: Knowledge of desired padding policies.

 # Transport Security Protocol Interfaces